 General Dietary Guidelines for Dairy Intake

 The USDA recommends three servings of dairy per day for adults, which can include milk, yogurt, cheese, or other dairy products.
-Cottage cheese can be one of these servings, meaning you could enjoy it daily if it aligns with your overall diet.
-However, most experts suggest limiting cottage cheese to three or four times a week to avoid excess sodium and fat intake.
+So, how many times a week should you eat cottage cheese within these guidelines?
+If you’re consuming other dairy items, having cottage cheese three or four times a week is a balanced approach.
+It allows you to enjoy its benefits without exceeding recommended sodium or fat levels.

 Factors Influencing Individual Consumption Frequency